Hoax social media bomb threat at IGI leads to security drills | Business

 - India

-A counter-terrorist security drill was initiated at Delhi's IGI Airport early Wednesday morning after agencies were informed about a social media chat threatening to ''bomb and eliminate'' the country's largest civil aviation facility, official sources said.
+A social media chat about ''bombing and eliminating'' Delhi's IGI Airport led to a brief panic and triggered a counter-terrorist security drill at the country's largest civil aviation facility on Wednesday, official sources said.

-The threat was categorised as ''non specific'' or hoax around 6:30 am even as normal passenger traffic continued at the facility, they said.
+The threat was categorised as ''non specific'' or hoax around 6:30 am after over an hour of conducting anti-sabotage checks at the facility even as normal passenger traffic continued, they said.

+The chat posts, whose creators are being traced by the police, also talked about ''eliminating'' the airport, the sources said.

-The bomb threat assessment committee (BTAC) procedure was triggered into action at the IGI at around 5:15 am.
+A bomb threat assessment committee (BTAC), comprising security, intelligence and airport operators, was triggered into action soon after the chats were flashed at the IGI control room around 5:15 am.

-The threat was declared a ''hoax'' and ''not serious'' after anti-sabotage checks of the three IGI terminals were carried out by the Central Industrial Security Force (CISF), the Delhi Police and other airport authorities, they said.
+The threat was declared a ''hoax'' and ''not serious'' after about an hour of anti-sabotage checks at the three IGI terminals by the Central Industrial Security Force (CISF), the Delhi Police and airport authorities, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)